drozdovapb/mt_genome_benchmark/README.md

 ```
 #Example of using cyclescripts.sh
-The/path/where/it/is/stored/cyclescripts.sh The/path/where/it/is/stored/configuration_file.txt The/path/where/it/is/stored/Universal_Assembler's_Script
+The/path/where/it/is/stored/cyclescripts_4.sh The/path/where/it/is/stored/configuration_file.txt The/path/where/it/is/stored/Universal_Assembler's_Script Assembler_name
+#If you run cyclescripts.sh without arguments, it will show you a usage example.
+After launching, you will see:
+Usage: ./cyclescripts_4.sh <config_file> <universal_script> <assembler_name>
+assembler_name: ARC, GetOrganelle, MEANGS, MITGARD, MITObim, MitoFinder, MitoZ, NOVOPlasty, Norgal, mtGrasp
 ```

 **Configuration file**

 A configuration file in .txt format consists of lines of actual arguments that will be passed to the universal assembler script.
 Therefore, it is closely related to the variables available in the assembler script and is fully dependent on the settings of the universal script.
 The functionality of cyclescripts.sh allows skipping commented lines (#), thereby providing the opportunity to create one common configuration file and, if necessary, to run repeated assemblies of target datasets by skipping unnecessary ones through line commenting.
+The configuration file is populated according to specific keys that vary across different assemblers.
+Examples of configuration files for each assembler are available in this repository within the folders of the same name.

 ```
 #Exemple configuration file
-#/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/EC_interleaved.fastq /media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Ecya_ref.fa Ecya
-/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/EC_interleaved.fastq /media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Eve_ref.fa Eve
-#/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/1p_merge.fastq /media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Ecya_ref.fa Ecya_1p
-/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/1p_merge.fastq /media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Eve_ref.fa Eve_1p
-#/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/10p_merge.fastq /media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Ecya_ref.fa Ecya_10p
+#reads=/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/EC_interleaved_3x_cover.fastq ref=/media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Ecya_ref.fa name=Ecya_3x_2
+reads=/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/EC_interleaved_3x_cover.fastq ref=/media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Ecya_ref.fa name=Ecya_3x_3
 ```
-The presented configuration file was created for the [MITObim](https://github.com/chrishah/MITObim) assembler and contains the following parameters:
+The presented configuration file was created for the [MITObim](https://github.com/chrishah/MITObim) assembler and contains the following

+arguments name:

+* **reads** or **read1** / **read2** — Argument that expects the path to your raw reads (for the MITObim assembler used as an example, a single set of reads is used).
+* **config** - Argument that expects the path to the assembler's own configuration file.
+(Some assemblers, such as NOVOplasty, require configuration files containing paths to raw reads and a reference).
+* **ref** — Argument that expects the path to your reference sequence.
+* **name** — Argument that expects the name of the directory that will be used to store all output assembly files for this configuration.

+parameters:

 * **/media/main/sandbox/ad/mt_BM/reads_mt_BM/DNA/EC_interleaved.fastq** — Path to raw reads.
 * **/media/main/sandbox/ad/mt_BM/ref_mt_BM/mt_genom_Ecya_ref.fa** — Path to the reference.
 * **Ecya** - The name of the directory that will be created for the output files of the assembler with the given arguments.

-This formatting of the configuration file will allow cyclescripts.sh to skip lines 1, 2, 4, 6 and run only the 3rd and 5th sets of arguments.
+This formatting of the configuration file will allow cyclescripts.sh to skip line 1 and run only the 2nd set of arguments.